App Store Connect API

 Creating an App Store Connect API Key

-1. Create a new App Store Connect API Key in the Users page
+1. Create a new App Store Connect API Key in the Users and Access page

 2. Download the newly created API Key file (.p8)